karlseguin/thirdlaw/readme.md

 - `path`: the filepath to write results to (defaults to failures.log)
 - `truncate`: whether or not to truncate the file before each write (defaults to false)

+### http
+Sends the response to an HTTP endpoint.
+The http output accepts the following configuration values:

+- `address`: REQUIRED full http path (scheme, host, port, url) (no default)
+- `body`: An optional body to send.
+This can either be a string, or a nested object.
+In the case of a nested object / array, the body will be converted to JSON. (defaults to empty)

+This will issue a GET if `body` is empty.
+A POST is made otherwise.

 ## checks and check
 `checks` and `check` define the code to execute on each iteration.
 The two fields are only different in that `checks` is an array of `check`.